sjbiaga/urru/README.md

 Pending Batch(es)
 -----------------

-Without exception of some game, a move may require `undo`'s on other items, until the move is possible.
-For the `game-flow`, a move is always possible, i.e., other line(s) "snap" until reducing to at most the pair of clue points (of course, a move _into_ any of the pair of clue points is impossible); however, when the two halfs of the same color would (snap and) join at ninety degrees upon a bridge clue, this move is prohibited: not that it couldn't make a pending, but otherwise there might be two pendings (one "collinear", one "not collinear"), whereas at most one pending is assumed.
+With the contingent exception of `game-fill`, a move may require `undo`'s on other items, until the move is possible.

+For the `game-flow`, a move is always possible, i.e. other line(s) "snap" until reducing to at most the pair of clue points (of course, a move _into_ any of the pair of clue points is impossible); however, when the two halves of the same color would (snap and) join at ninety degrees upon a bridge clue, this move is
+prohibited: not that it couldn't make a pending, but otherwise there might be two pendings (one "collinear", one "not collinear"), whereas at most one pending is assumed.
 For the `game-fold`, a move may not be possible, because a block can at most fold to its initial shape, that cannot be eliminated.

-Since for `game-fill`, a block can be taken out from the grid onto the pad, also a move is always possible (of course, not taking into account when a block _cannot_ be "moved" or dropped from the pad onto the grid).
+For the `game-fill`, although `drag` (move into the pad) and `drop` (move out of the pad) are also accounted for in the `undo`/`redo` lists, a cascade of `undo`s of other blocks leading to a cascade of `undo`s of yet other moves, may become circular before the blocks can be "dragged" out from the grid onto the pad, so a move is *not* always possible.

 For the cases when `undo`s must precede a possible move in order to make it occur, it is resorted to the very methods of `undo` (and `redo`), only which do not